Business routes of Interstate 15: Mesquite business loop

+Interstate 15 Business in Mesquite, Nevada, was also designated as State Route 144.
+It was removed as of December 31, 2005.
+It covered Mesquite Boulevard and Sandhill Boulevard in Mesquite.
+The State Route designation was applied to the portion of Mesquite Boulevard from its southern crossing of I-15 to Sandhill Boulevard, then along Sandhill Boulevard to its northern crossing of I-15.
+The route was 3.132 mi long.
+Route 144, from SR 170 to Hillside Drive, was once US 91, which used to stretch from Sweetgrass, Montana, to Long Beach, California.

 St. George business loop

 Interstate 15 Business in St. George, Utah, is the first business route along I-15 in the state of Utah.
 It runs from exit 6 north along Utah State Route 18 (SR-18, Bluff Street) to SR-34 (West St. George Boulevard), where it turns east until reaching exit 8.

 Cedar City business loop

 Interstate 15 Business in Cedar City, Utah, is the second business route along I-15 in the state of Utah.
 It runs from exit 57 north along SR-130 (Main Street), where it runs near Southern Utah University and the Paiute Indian Reservation-Cedar City until reaching exit 62.

 Parowan business loop

 Interstate 15 Business (I-15 Bus.) in Parowan, Utah, is the third business route along I-15 in the state of Utah.
 It runs from exit 75 along SR-143, at first east on 200th Street, then north on South Main Street (Old US Highway 91) until SR-143 turns east onto East Center Street.
 I-15 Bus. then continues north along SR-274 (North Main Street) eventually serving as the western terminus of SR-271 near Parowan Airport until finally terminating at exit 78.